 Ever since her first hit in 2009, there's never been a dull moment with Lady Gaga around – every song and every image change is something of an event.

-Now, as Lady Gaga releases her long-awaited single Perfect Illusion, we look back at the smashes that came before it and reveal her biggest songs in the UK based on sales and streams compiled by the Official Charts Company.
+Now, with new Lady Gaga music seemingly imminent, we look back at the smashes that came before it and reveal her biggest songs in the UK based on sales and streams compiled by the Official Charts Company.

 Let's kick off with the top end of her all-time chart before we reveal the full 20:

 Don’t call it a comeback, but it kinda was.
 As Gaga prepared to release her second full album of new material in 2011, the world waited with bated breath.
 Could she live up to the hype of her early hits?
 After two massive tours – The Fame Ball and The Monster Ball – would Gaga still have the energy to pull off another dazzling album campaign?
 In short: yes.

 The track sold 144,000 copies in its first two weeks on sale, and reached Number 3.
-Its total sales now stand at 712,600.
+Its total chart sales now stand at 936,000, including 23 million streams.

 Lady Gaga’s first release from The Fame Monster was something of a slow-burner, but once it got going, it certainly made up for lost time.
 Bad Romance took seven weeks to reach the top of the Official Singles Chart, only to be knocked off by Rage Against The Machine.
 It returned two weeks later, not quite ready to give up on all the glory just yet.
 From the cover art to the video and the defiant chant of 'Gaga ooh la la', everything about Bad Romance made a good case for iconic status.
-Bad Romance was Gaga's third Number 1 of 2009 and her first of 2010 – its sales tally stands at 1.36 million, 1.06 million of which are pure sales, passing the seven-figure milestone in September 2013.
+Bad Romance was Gaga's third Number 1 of 2009 and her first of 2010 – its chart sales tally stands at 1.36 million, 1.06 million of which are pure sales, passing the seven-figure milestone in September 2013.

 1: Poker Face

 Ma-ma-ma-maaaaah.
-There can only be one winner, and it’s Gaga’s second single and Number 1 Poker Face that takes the crown as her best-selling song on the Official Singles Chart.
+There can only be one winner, and it’s Gaga’s second single and Number 1 Poker Face that takes the crown as her biggest song in the UK.
 It’s classic Gaga territory: hairpieces as far as the eye can see and the flamboyant popstar outwitting the guys in a hedonistic party setting.
 Chants, a catchy chorus, a talky middle-eight – it’s Gaga 101 and worthy of its million-selling status.

 Poker Face was the best-selling single of 2009, and passed the million sales mark in September 2010.
 It's currently lording it at the top of Lady Gaga's countdown with 1.51 million chart sales, including 39 million streams.

 Other notable entries

-Here's Lady Gaga's Official Top 20 biggest selling songs in the UK:
+Lady Gaga's Official Top 20 biggest songs in the UK

 Take a look at all Lady Gaga's innovative looks and gravity-defying hairdos in our gallery of all her single and album covers in the UK: